Do Long Tail Keywords Matter in Search Engine Optimization?

-No need to explain anymore that long-tail keywords drive lot more niche-specific traffic.
-As you see in this image, long tail keywords tend to have more specific traffic and so get higher conversion rates.
+No need to explain anymore that long-tail keywords drive a lot more niche-specific traffic.
+As you see in this image, long-tail keywords tend to have more specific traffic and so get higher conversion rates.

 A few months earlier, I compiled a great article on How to Get Google Index Your Website Super Fast under five minutes.
 As the keyword strategy, that post got a few organic clicks within the first week.
-Yes, those all traffic coming because the long tail keywords.
+Yes, those all traffic coming because of the long-tail keywords.

 But, the beautiful thing about Long-tail keywords selection is Google ranks higher any webpage if the page includes relevant long-tail search terms.
 Let me explain this moreover.

 A few of my target keywords that ranked on Google for blog post are how to index pages on google, fast google indexing.
 But, Google started ranking this page for relevant long-tail keywords such as this URL could not be found in google’s index and google not indexing images.

 As I said in the earlier example about the virtual bank account post, I am really careful about the keyword strategy that I use.
 I know irrelevant keywords could cause to decrease search traffic under the hood.
 That’s why I am happy the keywords that this post ranks on Google.